 The fragmentation of primordial gas and growth of Pop III stars has recently been modeled from cosmological initial conditions with resolution reaching nearly protostellar scales (Clark et al. 2011b, Greif et al. 2011).
 However, though our simulation is less highly resolved, it explores a different regime of Pop III growth.
-The aforementioned studies could not follow the mass accretion for more than 100-1000 yr, before the protostars had grown beyond 10 $\rm M{\odot}$, and they did not follow the growth of the I-front.
+The aforementioned studies could not follow the mass accretion for more than 100-1000 yr, before the protostars had grown beyond 10 M{\odot} , and they did not follow the growth of the I-front.
 Our work thus affords a first look, starting from cosmological initial conditions, at how Pop III growth will continue beyond 1000 yr, after the formation of the I-front.
-Future cosmological simulations will eventually bridge this gap by both resolving protostellar scales and modeling ionizing radiation, but such a calculation pushes current computational limits.